lamaabdeldayem/Quiz-Proctoring-System/README.md

     setFreee(AllTAs, day(Day, T1), day(Day, H15), D).
 ```
 **Details**:
-- Identifies TAs available for a specific day, excluding those already occupied or on leave.
+- Determines the TAs that are free for a specific day and slot by filtering out those already scheduled or on leave.

-#### 7. `assign_proctors`
+### 7. `assign_proctors`
 Orchestrates the scheduling process.

 ```prolog